Gcenx/wine-on-mac/README.md

 </br>
 </br>
 ## Why doesn't __Virtual Desktop__ work?
-By default wine on mac uses what's known as *mac driver* using `winetricks`  run the following command
+By default wine on mac uses what's known as *macDriver* using `winetricks`  run the following command
 ```
 winetricks macdriver=x11
 ```
-This will swap from `mad driver` to `x11` now wine will make use of `XQuartz` &NewLine;
+This will swap from `macDriver` to `x11` now wine will make use of `XQuartz` &NewLine;
 &NewLine;
 </br>